NatashaHull/HackUnderflow/README.md

 * `vote_direction_by_user` - This takes in a user_id and sees if and how the user voted on that object.

 ##Edit Suggestions
+Broadly, edit suggestions are simply edits on questions or answer bodies which are not saved directly because they are created by a different user than the one who wrote the respective question or answer.
+This means that, as a resource, the user only perceives that their edit is not directly saved because the edit button is different.
+I decided that a user should be able to see what they have suggested edits for, and what other users have suggested they change in their own questions and answers via their profile page.
+I also added a show page for suggested edits, which shows the original body and the suggested revision side by side.
+If it is your question or answer that is being edited, then you can see and click on buttons to accept the edit or reject the edit.

+The `edit_suggestions` schema is fairly simple.
+It contains the following:

+* id
+* body
+* user_id
+* editable_type
+* editable_id

+The only thing users can access directly is the body.
+Everything else is set for them using the available information.

+The necessary methods for `edit_suggestions` were fairly simple.
+For the moment I have the following methods:

+* `questions` - This figures out which question to which this edit can be traced back.
+* `accept_edit` - This changes the associated `editable`'s body to its own body, saves its revised `editable` and deletes itself (this last part may change).

+This led to a few associated methods for users.
+Assuming that I want to show a user all the suggested edits they have for their questions and answers (which I do), I realized that no direct association would give me this list.
+This meant that I needed to create multiple associations in the `Users` model to `edit_suggestions` and a `suggested_edits` method which added together both the `suggested_question_edits` and the `suggested_answer_edits`.

 ##Credits
 I am not a designer.
 As a result I downloaded [Foundation's](http://foundation.zurb.com/) stylesheets and added them to my own CSS files.